-The Coorong, Lower Lakes and Murray Mouth region is about 142 500 hectares in size and has a diverse range of freshwater, estuarine and marine habitats.
+The Coorong, Lakes Alexandrina and Albert and Murray Mouth region is about 142,500 hectares in size and has a diverse range of freshwater, estuarine and marine habitats.
 The native plants and animals are unique, not just within the Murray-Darling Basin, but worldwide.
-Many internationally migratory birds can also be found.

 The region is the only point of entry and exit for fish that move between freshwater and marine habitats, and is the only pathway to export salt from the Murray-Darling Basin.

 The nearly 28,000 people who live in the area mainly work in agriculture, viticulture, fishing, manufacturing and tourism.
 Aboriginal people, such as the Ngarrindjeri, have a strong spiritual and cultural connection to the land and are the Traditional Owners.

 The Coorong is recognised under the Ramsar Convention as part of the Coorong and Lakes Alexandrina and Albert Ramsar wetland of international significance, supporting endangered migratory birds from across the world, threatened wildlife and rare plants.

 It is also widely regarded as the most important waterbird wetland in the Murray-Darling Basin and breeding area for the iconic Australian pelican.